Hyu-Zhang/Hyu-Zhang.github.io/index.md

 ---
 ## About Me

 I’m Haoyu Zhang (张昊宇), and I currently a Master Student at the School of Computer Science and Technology, Shandong University, advised by [Prof. Liqiang Nie](https://liqiangnie.github.io/) and [Prof. Meng Liu](https://mengliu1991.github.io/).
-My research focused on Multimodal Dialog and Person Re-identification.
+I received my B.E. degree in the School of Computer Science and Engineering from Shandong University of Science and Technology in 2020.
+My research interests include Multimodal Dialog and Person Re-identification.

 ## Education